dwork269-wq/dwork269-wq.github.io/_posts/2024-10-21-reserve-protocol-arbitrage.md

 permalink: /reserve-protocol-arbitrage/
 ---

-# Quick Notes on the Reserve Protocol — Arbitrage

 _"The RToken peg is maintained by allowing full minting and redeeming for the underlying collateral on-chain ([Source](https://medium.com/@river_94163/mitigating-depeg-risk-e3d9e015ac8d))"._

 But what if the arbitrage mechanism between the chain and secondary exchanges fails?
 Potential deviations can cause mistrust, leading to panic selling and potential system collapse.